 "We very well know it couldn't have been the Thirteenth Colony," Six said.

 "The Colonials are also debating if they even exist and not just as a myth.
-Are we certain this isn't some kind of deception concocted by the Colonials?"
+Are we certain this isn't some deception concocted by the Colonials?"
 Three asked, reluctant to even think of the possibility of outside help.

 "We must stop the Colonials from finding whoever helped them," Five said.